What is Human in Judgment? Comparing Automation Bias and Algorithm Aversion Between the United States Military Academy and the General Public: Results

-While the causal mechanism is beyond the scope of this paper, it is possible that West Point cadets may be following best practices for addressing automation bias, given the training they receive, making them more accurately calibrated when it comes to the opportunities and risks surrounding AI use \citep{kupfer2023check, KahnCSET}.
+While the causal mechanism is beyond the scope of this paper, it is possible that West Point cadets may be following best practices for addressing automation bias, given the training they receive, making them more accurately calibrated about AI use \citep{kupfer2023check, KahnCSET}.
 Research on automation bias shows that the most effective design tactics for mitigating automation bias are those that actively promote critical engagement with, and independent verification of, algorithmic outputs \citep{RomeoandConti}.
-In contrast, simplistic and cognitively demanding explanations can make misplaced trust more likely, especially among groups with low levels of AI background.
+In contrast, simplistic and cognitively demanding explanations can make misplaced trust more likely, especially among groups with low AI background levels.